-21.8.
-Completion
+21.9.
+Participant Completion of Placement

-When a Provider Sourced Voluntary Work Placement ends, the Provider must end the placement in the Department's IT Systems and provide an exit reason.
+In addition to the requirements outlined in Completion of Activities, Providers must ensure all Participants are exited from their Provider Sourced Voluntary Work Placement and provide an exit reason.
+When a Provider Sourced Voluntary Work activity ends, the Provider must end the activity in the Department's IT Systems.

 Progress Payments are available to claim when the Participant's circumstances have been changed during participation in Workforce Australia Services such that they are more prepared to gain and maintain Employment.
-Participation in Voluntary Work may contribute towards a Progress Payment based on work placement.
+Participation in Provider Sourced Voluntary Work may contribute towards a Progress Payment based on work placement.
 For Progress Payments, the Provider must refer to, and comply with the requirements specified in the Provider Payments and Vacancies Chapter.